Teichlab/SpatialDE/README.rst

     $ pip install spatialde

+(This should only take a minute or so on a typical system)

 To see usage example of SpatialDE either keep reading, or look in the ``Analysis`` directory.
 The following examples are provided: